DEIS-Tools/DEIS-MCC/usage/CHEAT-SHEET.md

 ```

 ### Measuring time of a process
-You can conviniently use `/usr/bin/time` to measure the performance of you binary.
+You can conveniently use `/usr/bin/time` to measure the performance of you binary.
 Just prepend the following command to your call

 ``` bash
 /usr/bin/time -f "@@@%e,%M@@@" echo "hello timing"
 ```
-This will output the following.
+This will output the following:

 ``` bash
 hello timing